 - Medulloblastomas and other primitive neuroectodermal tumors (PNET)

-When your child comes to Penn State Children’s Hospital for brain, spine or peripheral nerve tumor treatment, you can rest assured that our dedicated team will use every option available to help treat your child.
+When your child comes to Penn State Health Children’s Hospital for brain, spine or peripheral nerve tumor treatment, you can rest assured that our dedicated team will use every option available to help treat your child.
 Our goal is to treat your child while preserving neurological function and quality of life.
 Patients referred to our pediatric oncology program will be seen within 24 hours and possibly order additional neuroimaging tests.
 Once we have all of the imaging results, our entire team will work together to determine the best treatment plan for your child.

 Symptoms, Diagnosis and Outlook